lofar-astron/factor/doc/source/facetadd.rst

         ``SUBTRACTED_DATA_ALL`` columns (or ``SUBTRACTED_DATA_ALL_NEW`` column if at least one facet has gone through self calibration previously) to the RA and Dec of the facet.

     copy_all_map, copy_cal_map, copy_empty_map
-        Copy datamaps for shifted datasets to convenient location
+        Copy datamaps for shifted datasets to convenient location.

 Test data
     TODO